 Each service profile specifies the LAN and SAN network connections for the server through the Cisco UCS infrastructure and out to the external network.
 You do not need to manually configure the network connections for Cisco UCS servers and other components.
 All network configuration is performed through the service profile.

 When you associate a service profile with a server, the Cisco UCS internal fabric is configured with the information in the service profile.
 If the profile was previously associated with a different server, the network infrastructure reconfigures to support identical network connectivity to the new server.

-can take advantage of resource pools and policies to handle server and
+A service profile can take advantage of resource pools and policies to handle server and connectivity configuration.